-We would suggest that, if journalistic mistakes tend towards not questioning power enough rather than questioning it too much (as journalists boldly claim) - or reveal some other bias such as continued defamation of the left - then this will be valuable data to collect.
+We would suggest that, if journalistic mistakes consistently tend towards not questioning power enough rather than questioning it too much (as journalists boldly claim) - or reveal some other bias such as continued defamation of the left - then they shouldn't really be considered "mistakes" at all.
+Gathering data on mistakes/complaints/apologies will potentially provide a statistical basis for judgements of this nature.